Island Bay National Wildlife Refuge

 The Island Bay National Wildlife Refuge is part of the United States National Wildlife Refuge System, located in the Cape Haze area of Charlotte County.
 The 20 acre refuge was established on October 23, 1908.
+It was created as a preserve and breeding ground for native birds, which contains brackish water and mangroves.

 The Island Bay Wilderness (which was established on October 23, 1970) covers the same area as the refuge.